What Happens When You Mix Bleach and Ammonia

 If you have accidentally mixed bleach and ammonia you should move away from the source of the fumes created by the chemical reaction and go somewhere where you can breathe fresh air.
 Go to the doctor as soon as possible and make sure you call Emergencies so it can be cleaned properly.

-If you'd like to read similar articles to What Happens When You Mix Bleach and Ammonia, we recommend you browse around our Home cleaning category.
+If you want to read similar articles to What Happens When You Mix Bleach and Ammonia, we recommend you visit our Home cleaning category.

 - Apart from mixing bleach and ammonia, it's also highly dangerous to mix the latter with calcium hypochlorite, which is a common substitute for bleach.